 Minimum and maximum weights or

-Count completed by the weight range or the net weight of the package or
+Count or

-Code number of the size scale and number of fruits when it is different from code number or, optionally,
+Code number of the size scale and number of fruits when it is different from code number or

 Code number of the size scale and the net weight of the package or

 In case of sales packages (pre-packages): net weight.
 However, in the case of products sold by number, the requirement to indicate the net weight shall not apply if the number of items may be clearly seen and easily counted from the outside or, if the number is indicated on the label.